Adekin History, Family Crest & Coats of Arms

 Early History of the Adekin family

-Another 183 words (13 lines of text) covering the years 1191, 1296, 1379, and 1621 are included under the topic Early Adekin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Adekin research.
+Another 92 words (7 lines of text) covering the years 1191, 1296, 1379, and 1621 are included under the topic Early Adekin History in all our PDF Extended History products and printed products wherever possible.

 Adekin Spelling Variations